Being a newlywed is so exciting, isn’t it? So, how about some relationship advice for the newlywed couples?

 According to Gottman method of relationship theory, ‘building love maps’ is one of the seven principles of maintaining a good relationship/marriage.
 It is a process or you can say an awareness to know your spouse’s world.

-Lastly, make millions of memories together
+Make millions of memories together

 A newlywed couple must keep in mind that both have to live along a long life so with each experience you create memories and stories that are worth remembering.